DanDevel/UFOSTOKEN_PROJECT1/README.md

 # UFOSTOKEN_PROJECT1
-LiveCam on Youtube for UFOSToken
+Youtube integration , images and blender project for UFOSToken PROJECT 1 : Live Cam on youtube controlled by online users.